Our Power Engine – Our bodily foundation

 3:45 Core Challenge 3: Arm Knee Lift

-Challenge 1: Test your Power Engine with the Knee Lift
+Challenge 1: Test your powerhouse with the Knee Lift

 Lie on your back in a neutral pelvic position and bend your knees.
-Use the ABC principle to activate your Power Engine:
+Use the ABC principle to activate your powerhouse

 A – pull the skin above your navel towards your spine and gently hold against it with your fingers.

 C – squeeze the inside of your thighs.

 Then alternately lift your right and left knee upwards at a right angle.
 Make sure your pelvis does not tilt down, up or to the side.